JackCasfren/DTT_Python/readme.md

 # the project.
 ![image](https://github.com/user-attachments/assets/7f67add9-9ada-4cd5-b1b3-8c06ea764298)

+# Name of the project:
+CIFAPI.py -> Company Identifiers for Forpass API.

 # How to setup project:
 first step is aquiring a pantry api key.
 It's easy, from there create a file in the base directory called creds.py in it insert your apy key under a variable called "api_key".

 I use IDX, if you just import the repo it should do everything automatically.
 Otherwise some dependencies will have to be installed manually.

-# Pantry Company Values API
-PCVAPI (name is not definitive)

 # Main Objectives
 Make a piece of Software that does the following: